Thin Wall Precision Machining for Prototype Models

 This standard recommendation is helpful if you have considerable flexibility in your part design.
 You’ll definitely save money if you can design thicker walls into your prototype model.

 But if thin walls are integral to the functionality of your part, you should never feel forced into changing your design.

 At KAD, we’ll work with you to machine true thin wall structures.

 If you need lightweight, sturdy components for the aerospace industry or sleek, elegant parts for a consumer electronics application, thin walled structures may be integral to your part design.
 After all, wall thickness may be the difference between a device that fits in a consumer’s pocket (or not) or obtaining the appropriate lightweighting for an aerospace part.
 The good news is that these structures are possible to machine—no matter what some shops will try to tell you.

 At KAD, we routinely machine thin walls with a 20:1 height to thickness ratio.
-Leveraging our 5-axis prototype CNC machining capabilities, we can work with almost any material from wood to aluminum to steel (link to blog “Choose the Right Stainless Steel Alloy”).
+Leveraging our 5-axis prototype CNC machining capabilities, we can work with almost any material from wood to aluminum to steel.
 We can even machine thin walls out of brittle materials like acrylic.

 We have the right tooling, the right machines, and the right people—but beyond that, we have the right attitude.
 It’s more important to us that we can give clients the parts they need instead of providing the next in a long line of no-quotes for thin-walled parts.

 How to Keep Thin Wall Costs Down